mt8163/android_device_bq_freezerfhd/README.md

 ### SPECIAL THANKS ###
 - Kaijones23, huckleberrypie, JMPF6 and t0x1cSH for the help.
-- ibilux for the Hermes Device Tree and the patches
+- ibilux, danielhk and vishalk95/17 for the patches.
-- carlitos900 for the Kernel
+- carlitos900 for the Kernel.
+- The M.A.D team.
+- xcore995.